PhlipArima.com

 By Phlip Arima

-there is a rhythmic throb to the droning backdrop
+There is a rhythmic throb to the droning backdrop

 of the many layers of memory complicating an event